smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 sooner and with less ceremony.
 Earlier delivery meant better feedback on new features which helped guide future changes.
 Breaking changes took more time and often spanned multiple releases so there was always a smooth transition.
-This tradeoff was routinely frustrating but we persisted because it helped us make a better product and allowed our users adopt new releases sooner.
+This trade-off was routinely frustrating but we persisted because it helped us make a better product and allowed our users adopt new releases sooner.

 Conclusions